LemmenAid/Irish-tree-trivia/README.md

 ![alt text](README-files/colour-palette.png)

 * The colour scheme is inspired by the colour of a lush green forest.
-The green colour is used in different shades for the main background of the quiz, header and footer.
+The green colour is used in various shades for the main background of the quiz, header, footer, hover effects and buttons.
 The rest of the colours are kept in neutral whites and dark grays to maintain a sereen feeling.
 * The shades of the colours are all chosen with good readability and accessibility in mind.
 * The design was made to be aesthetically pleasing, to give users a positive and attractive feeling towards the subject - Irish trees.

 ### Typography

 * The typography used throughout the site is PT Serif for headings, and Helvetica for paragraphs.
  PT Serif is imported from google fonts.
-PT Serif was chosen because for it’s readability in various sizes and to suit the botanical design of the website.
+PT Serif was chosen for it’s readability in various sizes and to suit the botanical design of the website.
 As a fallback font Times and serif is used.
-The fallback font for Helvetica is sans-serif.
-The letter spacing has been increased slightly to improve readability in the paragraphs.
+The fallback font used for Helvetica is sans-serif.
+The letter spacing and line-height has been increased slightly to improve readability in the paragraphs.
 For the headings letter spacing has also been applied, as well as a heavier font weight to make them stand out more.

 The following code has been imported into the top of the style.css